 9. Where would you like to live?

-Somewhere I can see water and natural beauty
+Somewhere I can be close to water and natural beauty

 10. Which talent would you like most to have?

-Well, I’d love to have a good voice and be a great tango dancer.
+I’d love to have a great singing voice and be a better tango dancer.

 11. What is your favorite distraction?